Parking and Transportation Services

 - Permits must be affixed to the vehicle in the manner in which they were designed by the manufacturer.
 This will constitute the final phase of vehicle registration.
 The permit must be correctly affixed to avoid penalty.

-- Specific registration instructions can be found at the link below.
-Annual auto registration - $29.
+- Specific registration instructions can be found at the link above.
+Annual vehicle registration - $29.

-- The Office of Parking Services may utilize online resources to identify the owners of unregistered vehicles.
-Unregistered student-owned or student-driven vehicles may be registered by the Office of Parking Services and all applicable fees and fines will be applied to the student’s account.
+- The Office of Parking & Transportation Services may utilize online resources to identify the owners of unregistered vehicles.
+Unregistered student-owned or student-driven vehicles may be registered by the Office of Parking & Transportation Services and all applicable fees and fines will be applied to the student’s account.
 Unregistered vehicles which accrue a minimum of five (5) citations may be towed at the owners expense.

 - Students who falsify registration information are subject to disciplinary action.

-- Physically disabled persons who are connected with the University and who suffer a permanent or temporary physical disability may apply at the Office of Parking Services for special parking consideration.
+- Physically disabled persons who are connected with the University and who suffer a permanent or temporary physical disability may apply at the Office of Parking & Transportation Services for special parking consideration.

 - Students bringing trailers to campus must gain permission from the Office of Student Life.
 Upon approval, the trailer must be registered with the Office of Parking Services and a specific parking area will be designated at that time.